google/yggdrasil-decision-forests/documentation/public/docs/faq.md

 slower, has a larger memory footprint, and is less flexible than the standalone YDF Python API.

+If you need to export to TensorFlow, install the ydf-tf package from pip.

 ### What is the status of TF-DF?
 Can I still use it?

+for new use cases, we believe that YDF is a better choice than TF-DF.
+If export to Tensorflow SavedModel is necessary, use the ydf-tf library to add support.
 TF-DF is a production-grade library that is supported and deployed in many products.
-You can still use it, and it is actively maintained by the YDF team.
-However, for most new use cases, we believe the YDF Python API is a better choice.
+It is still maintained, but might not receive quick compatibility updates for new versions of TensorFlow.

+Please contact the YDF team with any blockers preventing the migration from TF-DF to YDF.

 ### What is the status of the Python API?